 These ironically beautiful copper and green beetles start out life as white grubs and while in their feeding stage, eat the roots of your lawn.
 This feeding can reduce the root system enough that grass can die in the summer heat and dry winds.
-If you have brown patches of grass on your lawn that are easy to peel up, then you may be dealing with a grub issue.
+If you have brown patches of grass on your lawn that are easy to peel up, then you may be dealing with a Japanese Beetle grub issue.

-There are a variety of sprays, lawn treatments, and traps to deal with these pesky insects at any stage of their life cycle!
 Grubs can be treated with a granular treatment, Bonide Grub Beater, which can eliminate grubs and the lawn damage they cause.
 Sargent’s carries this product and our staff can walk you through its use.

+There are a variety of sprays, lawn treatments, and traps to deal with these pesky insects at any stage of their life cycle!

-As for the adult beetles, you can physically remove them from your plants with a gloved hand, but don’t squish them!
+Adult beetles are best physically remove them from your plants with a gloved hand, but don’t squish them!
 Squished bugs emit pheromones, which end up attracting more beetles…Take the captured beetles and toss them in a bucket of soapy water.
 Why soapy?
 Good question!
 The soap breaks the surface tension of the water so they cannot escape by crawling up onto the water’s surface and flying back out.
 After a day or two of collecting, you can toss the dead beetles out and start over if need be.